 - 14. For the purposes of meeting the attendance definition for a full-time course, full-time study can include learning in the workplace, where this is a course requirement.
-Such learning is frequently a feature of foundation degrees, and may also occur in other programmes.
+Such learning is frequently a feature of foundation degrees, the placements for courses leading to first registration in various healthcare professions and may also occur in other programmes.
 Learning in the workplace is a structured academic programme, controlled by the higher education provider and delivered in the workplace by the academic staff of the provider, staff of the employer, or both. - 15.
 Unlike work experience, which is one element of a course such as a sandwich placement (whether for all or part of a year), learning in the workplace is at the heart of a student's learning programme and must be subject to the same level of academic supervision and rigour as any other form of assessed learning.
 It includes: - the imparting of relevant knowledge and skills to students - opportunities for students to discuss knowledge and skills with their tutors - assessment of students' acquisition of knowledge and skills by the provider's academic staff, perhaps jointly with an employer. - 16.
 Learning in the workplace should be substituting for learning that under other circumstances would normally take place within the provider.
 The inclusion of an element of learning in the workplace should not, therefore, extend the normal duration of a course.